ThilinaRajapakse/simpletransformers/README.md

 Set to True during inference on CPU/GPUs to obtain higher-through put.

 #### *thread_tune*
-Set to True during inference if you want pytorch to avoid using multiple-cores per process. this helps process avoid competing for the same limited resources (physical cores) and helps scale ML service with multiple workers.
+Set to True during inference if you want pytorch to avoid using multiple-cores per process. this helps processes avoid competing for the same limited resources (physical cores) and helps scale ML service with multiple workers.

 #### *config*